-For men, Sigourney Weaver’s Ellen Ripley in “Alien” was the most iconic leading lady.
+One of the most iconic female characters in modern day film has been Sigourney Weaver.
+For men, Sigourney Weaver’s Ellen Ripley in Alien was the most iconic leading lady.
 Premiering in 1979, the choice to frame this sci-fi space adventure around a remarkably human female character was a groundbreaking decision by director Ridley Scott at the time.
 Despite her courage and strength in the face of insurmountable odds, the decision to keep Ellen Ripley firmly grounded as a relatable and human character helped catapult her status as a film legend.

 Transcending Space and Time

 The best female protagonists’ performances often remain in the minds of fans for decades.
 In 1977, the world met Leia Organa (and her hairdo) when Star Wars: Episode IV – A New Hope landed in theaters.
 Despite being over 40 years old, millennial women ranked the princess as the most iconic female character in film.
 As a popular choice for protest signs at women’s marches and rallies these days, young viewers have proven Princess Leia remains a timeless piece of cinematic history.